freedomofpress/securedrop-docs/docs/source/source.rst

 and anonymous communication between whistleblowers and journalists.
 No personal information is collected; information submitted to SecureDrop is encrypted, and SecureDrop is not a “cloud” service.
-If you don’t have sensitive information to send to a news organization, it may be okay to use a traditional methods such as phone or email when reaching out.
+If you don’t have sensitive information to send to a news organization, it may be okay to use traditional methods such as phone or email when reaching out.

 SecureDrop can accept both messages and individual file uploads (up to 500MB).